kavia-common/cryptotrack-pro-7948-7957/cryptocurrency_tracker_frontend/README.md

 - Portfolio: Local holdings with validation, live valuation, and PnL calculation using latest prices.
 - Alerts: Client-side price alerts persisted locally; evaluation occurs while the Alerts page is open.
 - Analysis: Select a coin and timeframe to view a Recharts line chart with KPIs.
+- Jira Burndown: Optional integration to visualize sprint progress from Jira (Scrum), plus a sprintless fallback mode for Kanban.

 ## Features